 Premiums receivable consists of premiums due on our mortgage insurance policies.
-If a mortgage insurance premium is unpaid for more than 120 days, the associated receivable is written off against earned premium and the related insurance policy is canceled.
+If a mortgage insurance premium is unpaid for more than 120 days, all associated receivables are written off against earned premium and the related insurance policy is canceled.
 We recognize an allowance for credit losses for premiums receivable based on credit losses expected to arise over the life of the receivable.
-Due to the nature of our insurance policies (a necessary precondition for access to mortgage credit for covered borrowers) and the short duration of the related receivables, we do not typically experience credit losses against our premium receivables and did not establish an allowance for credit loss at March 31, 2021.
+Due to the nature of our insurance policies (a necessary precondition for access to mortgage credit for covered borrowers) and the short duration of the related receivables, we do not typically experience credit losses against our premium receivables and did not establish an allowance for credit loss at June 30, 2021 and December 31, 2020.